 1. OM/AUM SYMBOL

-The Om or Aum symbol is one of the most sacred and powerful mantras.
-It symbolizes the consciousness of the universe or the sound of the universe.This symbol represents the “om” sound that people often repeatedly make during meditation to gain focus.
+The Om or Aum yoga symbol is one of the most sacred and powerful mantras.
+It symbolises the consciousness of the universe or the sound of the universe.This yoga symbol represents the “om” sound that people often repeatedly make during meditation to gain focus.
 Likewise, this word is often said before or after yoga asana.
 The om is also sometimes chanted at the end of prayers and before sacred verses and names.

 The word “om” or “aum” can be broken down into three separate meanings: